 Number 5's repeatedly shocked, horrified reactions to several tests and treatments, especially the horror movie test ("OH LORD!
 OH LORD!
 OH GOD!
 WHY?!") and "extreme solitary."
 The poor man seemed to find everything that VAL did to be incredibly disturbing, yet still made it all the way to the final treatment.

-Number 4 misplacing his Companion Cube ball because he had imaginary friends to play chess with.
+Number 4 misplacing his Companion Cube ball on purpose because he had imaginary friends to play chess with.

 During the rubber-ball-counting test: "Guests, I hope I do not distract you by talking to myself."
 The comedic timing of Number 3's immediate reaction just makes it.

 Number 3 being scared of the slot in the Pod.